 The University of Puget Sound takes sexual discrimination seriously, and is committed to upholding the rights granted by Title IX and to fully investigating and addressing Title IX violations.
 Puget Sound takes pride in cultivating a safe and proactive community with respect to sexual discrimination, gender violence prevention and education, and sexual assault and harassment response.
-The links to the right provide information and resources for students, faculty, and staff on policy and procedures regarding Title IX.
+The links below provide information and resources for students, faculty, and staff on policy and procedures regarding Title IX.

 The Sexual Misconduct Resource Center offers the student community a number of resources including:

 --support, counseling, and reporting information